Academic & Admission Requirements

 - Official transcripts of a completed Medical Terminology course must be received by the first day of school.

-- Imaging Department Observation (3 hours minimum)
+- Imaging Department Observation (3 hours minimum) if available due to observation restrictions.

 - Willingness to submit to a criminal background check upon program acceptance